binerogroup/documentation/networking/client-vpn/networks.rst

 The VPN server only has a single interface.
 This interface, in turn, has a floating IP connected to it.

-Ingress from the internet is managed via the floating IP which will :doc:`DNAT <../router/nat>` traffic to the private IP on the private subnet.
+Ingress from the internet is managed via the floating IP which will :doc:`DNAT <../router/nat>` traffic to the IP address on the subnet.

 Egress from the VPN server to the internet will SNAT traffic to originate from the floating IP.